About Elliot Farm

 If you prefer to sign-up the old-fashion way, please click here to download our paper application.
 Please mail completed applications, along with payment, to 202 Main Street, Lakeville, MA 02347.

-Unspent weekly credit does not rollover from week to week or from season to season.
+The of a CSA Membership Card does not roll over from season to season.
 The premise behind the CSA is to encourage the community to commit to supporting their local growers and improving their nutrition by consuming fresh, healthy produce while it’s available.
 Harvest Cards expire on 12/24.

 How can CSA Members stay up-to-date on Elliot Farm?

 Follow Elliot Farm on Facebook!
 Our goal is to keep our customers up-to-date on what we are carrying on a daily basis.
 Still have questions?
 Click here to download Elliot Farm's CSA Policies.
 We are also always available by email at firstname.lastname@example.org should you have any additional questions – feel free to drop us a note!